Landmines, easier laid than removed, continue killing and maiming in Cambodia, nearly forty years later |

 Abandoned U. S. aircraft in War Crimes Museum, Saigon, Ho Chi Minh City, Vietnam |

-While Europeans were living like Mel Gibson in “Braveheart” Asians, specifically the Khmer were building temples and governments and cities like what we witness the remnants of today.
-Angkor Wat is probably the most famous of the temples in this area.
-By remnants, I’m speaking of those parts of civilization constructed of durable materials – stone.
-The residences and palaces were made of wood, and didn’t survive, but the temples and walls are of stone and have survived the 800-1,000 years.
-In the afternoon, on our way back to our guest house, we stop at the Landmine Museum.
-It was started by a man, who as a boy worked for the Khmer Rouge to walk in front of the soldiers to locate landmines for them.
-He was expendable because at eight years old, he was too young to carry a rifle.
-Most of the people staffing the museum are victims of recent landmine accidents.
+While Europeans lived like Mel Gibson in Braveheart, Asians were building the temples and governments and cities we witness the remnants of today, Angkor Wat being one of the more famous.
+The residences and palaces of wood did not survive, but the temples and walls are made of stone and have survived 800-1,200 years.
+In the afternoon, we visit the Landmine Museum, founded by a man who, as a boy, worked for the Khmer Rouge to walk in front of the soldiers and locate landmines, and who survived whole to tell the story.
+He was expendable because, at eight years old, he couldn’t carry a rifle.
+Most of the museum staff are victims of landmine accidents. (page 140)

 |